johnsonchmatc/madisoncollege_ruby_on_rails/Labs/lab12.md

 With our SSH key created we need to add it to our GitHub account so the server can clone our repository.

 ####On our development machine
-Next we'll want to upload our development machine ssh key so we don't need to keep typing the following command (if you are on linux or OS X):
+Next we'll want to upload our development machine ssh key so we don't need to keep typing the following command (if you are on linux or OS X which you'll need to `brew install ssh-copy-id`):
 ```
 $ ssh-copy-id -i ~/.ssh/id_rsa.pub deploy@<your servers ip>
 ```